ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 intermediary processing.

 "Capsule-Protocol" is an Item Structured Header {{!RFC8941}}.
-Its value MUST be a Boolean, its ABNF is:
+Its value MUST be a Boolean.
+Its ABNF is:

 ~~~
 Capsule-Protocol = sf-boolean